Stanley Weisberg

-Stanley Martin Weisberg (born October 12, 1943, in Los Angeles County, California) is a former prosecutor and Los Angeles County Superior Court judge known for presiding over the trials of the police officers charged with the beating of Rodney King, and of brothers Lyle and Erik Menendez, in the trial for the murder of their parents.
-In a number of cases, he made controversial rulings that were subject to criticism.
+Stanley Martin Weisberg (born c.
+1943) is an American retired judge and prosecutor.
+He served as a judge on the Los Angeles County Superior Court from 1988 to 2008, where he became known for presiding over trials of the police officers charged with the beating of Rodney King and of brothers Lyle and Erik Menendez in the trial for the murder of their parents.
+In several cases, he made controversial rulings that were subject to criticism.

-Early life, education, and career
+Early life, education and career

 Born in East Los Angeles, Weisberg's father was a sheet metal worker.
 Weisberg attended Alexander Hamilton High School in Los Angeles, from which he graduated in 1961, and received a B.A. in political science from the University of California, Los Angeles in 1965, followed by a J.D. from UCLA School of Law in 1968.
-From 1968 to 1986, Weisberg was a deputy district attorney for Los Angeles County, "where he was assigned a series of high-profile cases", including the prosecutions of Marvin Pancoast for the murder of Vicki Morgan, and the prosecution of Ricky Kyle for the murder of Kyle's wealthy father.
+From 1968 and 1986, Weisberg served as a deputy district attorney for Los Angeles County.
+During this period, he handled a series of prominent cases, such as the prosecution of Marvin Pancoast for the murder of Vicki Morgan and of Ricky Kyle for the murder of his millionaire father.